-The McAfee Firewall Enterprise Virtual Appliance for VMware ESXi v4.1 is a multi-chip standalone software module that meets overall Level 1 FIPS 140-2 requirements.
-It executes as a virtual appliance, running on a guest operating system (OS) in a virtualized environment on a typical general-purpose computer (GPC) hardware platform.
-The guest operating system is McAfee's SecureOS v8.2, while the virtualization layer is provided by VMware ESXi v4.1 (also referred to throughout this document as the
+The McAfee Firewall Enterprise Virtual Appliance for Crossbeam XOS is a multi-chip standalone software module that meets overall Level 1 FIPS 140-2 requirements.
+It executes as a virtual appliance, running on a proprietary guest operating system (OS) in a virtualized environment on a purpose-built computing platform.
+The guest operating system is McAfee's SecureOS v8.2, while the virtualization layer is provided by Crossbeam's XOS v9.6.0 or v9.9.0 (also referred to throughout this document as the hypervisor), which runs over a Linux-based host operating system on Crossbeam's APM blade installed in one of a Crossbeam X-Series chassis.
+The module interacts directly with the hypervisor.